zengzhi2015/Udacity-MLND/Capstone/Report.md

 The neural network of the proposed model has 84,187,982 parameters in total.
 While the rest of the model has two additional parameters.
 The first parameter is the threshold for the heatmap.
 The second parameter is the threshold for the region proposal map.
 Both parameters are set empirically.
 In detail, the threshold for the heat map is 20, and that for the region proposal map is 99%.
 I tried to change the size of each CNN layers and the model got no significant improvement.
 Adding more layers to the network may lead to in convergence of the model.
 Therefore, more sophisticated methods such as the residue network or the xception network may be required.
 However, I have not yet developed a network using these techniques without sliding windows.

 I have evaluated the proposed model using the testing dataset provided by the SVHN website.
 I first evaluated the performance of the classification network, the regression network, and the region proposal network separately.
-The following result shows that the accuracy of the classification network is above 95%, while that of the region proposal network is above 92%.
+The following result (Figure 24) shows that the accuracy of the classification network is above 95%, while that of the region proposal network is above 92%.
 The mean absolute error of the regression network is about 2.5 pixels.

-![alt text][image24]

-Figure 24.
-Performace evaluations
+![Performace evaluations.][image24]

-The following are some examples of the predictions given by these networks.
+Figures 25-27 are some examples of the predictions given by these networks.

-![alt text][image25]

-Figure 25.
-Predictions made by the classification network.
+![Predictions made by the classification network.][image25]

-![alt text][image26]

-Figure 26.
-Predictions made by the region proposal network.
+![Predictions made by the region proposal network.][image26]

-![alt text][image27]

-Figure 27.
-Predictions made by the regression network.
+![Predictions made by the regression network.][image27]

 I also evaluated the overall performance of the proposed model.
 The accuracy is 73.4%.
-Following are some examples of the prediction.
+Figures 28-30 are some examples of the prediction.

-![alt text][image28]

-Figure 28.
-Prediction of '29.png'.

-![alt text][image29]

-Figure 29.
-Prediction of '201.png'.

-![alt text][image30]

-Figure 30.
-Prediction of '322.png'.
+![Prediction of '29.png'.][image28]

+![Prediction of '201.png'.][image29]

+![Prediction of '322.png'.][image30]

 ### 4.2.
 Compare to the benchmark results